 Cut and open one side of a watertight collar with scissors or a utility knife.
 Tightly attach the collar around the stem with an adhesive tape while holding the aperture horizontally.

 Wear insulating gloves/mitten, but make sure to hold the bottle of LN2 safely, and run LN2 into the collar to fill it with LN2.
 Keep it filled by steadily adding LN2 to completely freeze the water in the xylem.
-The time required for freezing is dependent on the sample size; 1 min is sufficient for a small twig or a seedling, while more than 20 min is needed for a stem of a larger tree20.
+The time required for freezing is dependent on the sample size; 1 min after the boiling of poured LN2 has stopped is sufficient for a small twig or a seedling, while more than 20 min is needed for a stem of a larger tree20.
 Add LN2 continuously during freezing as it evaporates rapidly due to large temperature differences between LN2 and ambient temperatures.

 Detach the collar from the frozen portion of the sample stem in order to remove LN2 after the sufficient freezing time.
 Make sure to wear insulating gloves to avoid contact with potential LN2 spills caused by detaching the collar.